5 min

 AI’s evolution—from Alan Turing’s early work to today’s resurgence—shows the importance of learning from both its successes and challenges.
 As we move forward, it’s crucial that businesses approach AI with a strong focus on governance, risk management, and security.

 This is where understanding AI readiness comes in.
-Our upcoming AI Readiness Guide will offer practical steps for board members, executives, and IT leaders on how to implement AI responsibly, ensuring they’re prepared to harness AI’s power while mitigating its risks.
+Our AI readiness guide offers practical steps for board members, executives, and IT leaders on how to implement AI responsibly, ensuring they’re prepared to harness AI’s power while mitigating its risks.

 The AI hype may be exciting, but staying on the right track requires thoughtful planning and preparation.